matter-labs/zksync-lite-docs/docs/faq/faq.md

 1. Go to [Alternative Withdrawal](https://withdraw.zksync.io/).
 - *You can also access the “Alternative Withdrawal” tool on the [zkSync.io](http://zksync.io/) webpage under "zkTools.”*
 2. Enter the address that you want the funds moved from zkSync to Ethereum L1.
-3. Select token you want withdrawn.
+3. Select the token you want to be withdrawn.
 4. Choose your method of paying the fee.
 5. Complete the fee payment process on your wallet.
-- Check for your transaction in "Internal Txns" on [Etherscan](https://etherscan.io/).
+- Once the alternative withdrawal has been completed, check "Internal Txns" on [Etherscan](https://etherscan.io/) for your transaction.

 ## What is the activation fee?